Bernardo Araya: Career

+In August 2024, Araya joined Spanish club Burela FS in the Primera División de Futsal becoming the first Chilean to play in the Spanish futsal.
+On 2 July 2025, he switched to Peñíscola FS.

 International career

 Araya has taken part of the Chile national futsal team since under-23 level, becoming the team captain at senior level.

 Personal life

 Araya is the younger brother of Karen Araya, a Chilean professional footballer.